apache/directory-site/source/mavibot/user-guide-v1/1-initialization.md

 In any case, this is just a plain *B-tree* like any others, except that we don't keep many versions of it,  only the last one, as it's only updated when a write transaction is done.

+## Thee list of existing B-trees

+We manage a list of declared *B-trees* in the record manager.
+Every time a *B-tree* is created, it's added in this list.
+When it's deleted, it's removed from this list.

+It's updated within a write transaction, the  it's flushed on disk in a new location, so if the transaction fails, we can still get back with th eprevious list.

+NOTE: This list does not include the *CPB*.

 ## The list of active B-trees

 Every time a read transaction is started, it will use a set of *B-trees*.